nexusformat/definitions/manual/source/classes/applications/optical-spectroscopy-structure.rst

 Base classes
 #######################

-A specific set of base classes which are used in these application definitions can be found :ref:`here &lt;BC-Opt-Spec-Classes&gt;`.
+A specific set of base classes which are used in these application definitions can be found :ref:`here <bc-opt-spec-classes>`.